Starting with ROS on the Robot

 Note

-If you have IMU enabled, then you’ll be able to see few more topics published as described in the documentation of the phidget_drivers
+If you have IMU and the robot arm enabled, then you’ll be able to see few more topics published as described in the documentation of the phidget_drivers

 More about bringup

-The bringup component that we saw earlier is the heart of our software stack, as this starts and configures all the necessary hardware components which are part of our robot.
+The bringup component that we saw earlier is the heart of our software stack, as this starts and configures all the necessary hardware components that are part of the platform with the help of the corresponding drivers.
 The launch of the bringup comes with additional arguments.
 The launch arguments are described below:

 Note